XuehaiPan/nvitop/README.md

   <img width="100%" src="https://user-images.githubusercontent.com/16078332/123914889-7b3e0400-d9b2-11eb-9b71-a48971617c2a.png" alt="Tree-view">
 </p>

 **NOTE:** The process tree is built in backward (recursively back to the tree root).
-Only GPU processes and their parents (and grandparents ...) will be shown.
-Not all child processes will be displayed.
+Only GPU processes along with their children and parents (and grandparents ...) will be shown.
+Not all running processes will be displayed.

 Environment variable screen (shortcut: <kbd>e</kbd>):